keerthana-2-cse/Tic_Tac_Toe/README.md

 ## Tech Stack
 - **MIT App Inventor** (blocks-based visual programming)
+## screenshot of the game
 ![Tic Tac Toe Screenshot](TTT_Screenshot.jpg)

-*Fig: screenshot of Tic Tac Toe game *
+## License
+This project is licensed under the MIT License -see the [LICENSE](LICENSE) file for further details.